micro-os-plus/utils-lists-xpack/website/pages/developer.md

 ## Overview

 The C++ standard libraries offer comprehensive support for various lists;
-however, most of them demand dynamic memory allocations for the links, which, on embedded systems, may be challenging; thus, when possible, it is preferred to avoid them, particularly at system level.
+however, most of them demand dynamic memory allocations for list nodes (the objects to store the pairs of links), which, on embedded systems, may be challenging; thus, when possible, it is preferred to avoid them, particularly at system level.